mstksg/inCode/copy/entries/monad-plus-3.md

 data Character = Farmer | Wolf | Goat | Cabbage -- 1
         deriving (Show, Eq, Enum)

-data Move = Move Character                      -- 2
+newtype Move = MoveThe Character                -- 2
         deriving (Eq)

 instance Show Move where                        -- 3
-    show (Move Farmer)  = "F"
+    show (MoveThe Farmer)  = "F"
-    show (Move Wolf)    = "W"
+    show (MoveThe Wolf)    = "W"
-    show (Move Goat)    = "G"
+    show (MoveThe Goat)    = "G"
-    show (Move Cabbage) = "C"
+    show (MoveThe Cabbage) = "C"

 type Plan = [Move]                              -- 4

 data Position = West | East                     -- 5
-    deriving (Show, Eq, Ord, Enum)
+    deriving (Show, Eq)
 ~~~

 1. First, we define the enumerated type `Character` all the characters we
-    will be working with --- a farmer, a wolf, a goat, and a cabbage.
+    will be working with --- the farmer, the wolf, the goat, and the cabbage.
-2. Next, we define a `Move` container type, which just contains a character.
+2. Next, we define a simple `Move` container newtype, which just contains a
-    A `Move Farmer` will represent a movement of only the farmer, a `Move
+    character.
+A `MoveThe Farmer` will represent a movement of only the
-    Wolf` will represent the movement of both the farmer and the wolf, etc.
+    farmer, a `MoveThe Wolf` will represent the movement of both the farmer
+    and the wolf, etc.
 3. For the purposes of easy debugging, we're going to define our own instance
     of `Show` for moves so that we can use `print` on them.
 4. A simple type synonym --- a `Plan` is just a list of `Move`s.
 Note